JehnenS/FinTextSim/README.md

 Repository containing the code for training and evaluating FinTextSim as outlined in Jehnen et al. (2025) (https://doi.org/10.48550/arXiv.2504.15683).
 FinTextSim is a sentence-transformer optimized for clustering and semantic search of financial texts.
 Compared to the most widely used sentence-transformers, FinTextSim increases intratopic similarity by up to 71% while simultaneously reducing intertopic similarity by 102%, allowing unprecedented separation between financial topics.
-The main code and results are located in src/.
 The processing of the code is organized into several modules.

 ## Data Origin
 We source our data from the Notre Dame Software Repository for Accounting and Finance in text-file format, which underwent a 'Stage One Parse' to remove all HTML tags.